Dera Ghazi Khan: Universities

 The government has established a state-of-the-art Ghazi University in Dera Ghazi Khan since 2011 near airport.
 For this purpose 1000 acres of land has been acquired for the next 50 years requirement of the university.
 The foundation stone for Ghazi University and Ghazi Medical College was laid in December 2011.
 The Govt.
 Postgraduate College, FAU Agriculture College and Ghazi Medical College will work under this university.
 Vice Chancellor of Islamia University Bahawalpur Dr. Mukhtar Ahmed has given additional charge of Ghazi University v.c since 11.06.2014.
-The Virtual University of Pakistan has established its campus here since 2004 which is providing both campus based and distance learning education primarily based on IT tools and technology.
+The Virtual University of Pakistan has established its campus here since 2004 which is providing both campus-based and distance learning education primarily based on IT tools and technology.
 Another prominent educational organisation is the Allama Iqbal Open University campus.
 The government has approved Akhuwat University of Engineering and Technology in Dera Ghazi Khan since 2012..
-Mir chakar khan rind university of technology.
+Mir Chaker Khan Rind University of Technology.